ITAR & EAR COMPLIANCE

-If you are using Microsoft 365 (M365) or SharePoint and need to comply with or learn more about ITAR and EAR, read our 6 W’s of ITAR and EAR Compliance to help you ensure compliance with these strict U.S. regulations.
+If you are using Microsoft 365 (M365) or SharePoint and need to comply with or learn more about US export control requirements, read our 6 W’s of ITAR and EAR Compliance to help you comply with these strict U.S. regulations.

 ITAR, or the International Traffic in Arms Regulations, are issued by the United States government to control the export and import of defense-related articles and services on the United States Munitions List (USML). e.g., military hardware, guidance systems, submarines, armaments, military aircraft, IT and software.
 In short, the U.S. Government requires all manufacturers, exporters, and brokers of defense articles, defense services or related technical data to be ITAR compliant.

-The Export Administration Regulations (EAR) are issued by the United States Department of Commerce, Bureau of Industry and Security (BIS) to control the export of items which are designed for a commercial purpose which could have military applications, such as computer hardware and software (Commerce Control List).
+The Export Administration Regulations (EAR) are issued by the United States Department of Commerce, Bureau of Industry and Security (BIS) to control the export of dual-use items that are designed for a commercial purpose which could have military applications, such as computer hardware and software (Commerce Control List).
 EAR also controls certain types of munitions and “military hardware”, including some types of firearms, aircraft, military vehicles, materials, chemicals and more.
 This also covers items controlled by the Wassenaar Munitions List (WAML).

-The rules apply to any organisation, including internal and external users or groups, that have access to ITAR regulated content in the US and in many other countries as defined in the requirements.
-ITAR compliance can pose challenges for companies, since data related to specific technologies may need to be transferred over the internet, via collaboration applications such as Microsoft 365 and SharePoint, or stored locally outside of the United States.
+The rules apply to any organization, including internal and external users or groups, that have access to ITAR or EAR regulated content in the US and in many other countries as defined in the requirements.
+Compliance can pose challenges for companies, since data related to specific technologies may need to be transferred over the internet, via collaboration applications such as Microsoft 365 and SharePoint, or stored locally outside of the United States.

 Notably, violations can impact more than just the company’s bottom line – criminal penalties of up to 20 years in prison, depending on the regulation, are also possible.

-6. Why compliance can be difficult to achieve on your own
+6. Why is compliance difficult to achieve in Digital Collaboration Applications?

-ITAR / EAR compliance is one of the most complex access management issues to solve.
+ITAR and EAR compliance are one of the most complex governance and access management issues to solve in collaboration applications.
 To be compliant, multiple factors must be considered before sharing regulated content using Microsoft 365 applications (SharePoint Online, OneDrive, and Exchange) or SharePoint on-premises, including:

 - User clearance level and caveats